TrueReassembly/truereassembly/README.md

 **About me**
 Hai!
-I'm Masie / Reassembly / Chip, a 16 year old developer from Wales!
+I'm Reassembly / Chip, a 16 year old developer from Wales!
 I like coding, hanging out with people and gaming!

 reassembly@linux-desktop:/aboutMe$ echo "$(cat currentProjects.txt)"